-The Management Accounting team ensures that planning, budgeting and forecasting activities are undertaken to assist the delivery of Maroondah's long-term vision to ensure Council's long-term financial sustainability.
-The team also delivers Council's Payroll function, ensuring all salaries are delivered accurately and on time.
+Management Accounting and Payroll undertakes planning, budgeting and forecasting activities to assist the delivery of Maroondah's long-term vision, and ensure Council's long-term financial sustainability.
+This includes the provision of the Financial Plan, which intends to forecast Council's budgets for a 10-year period.

+The function also delivers Council's payroll function, ensuring all salaries are delivered accurately and on time.